Features

 One note, three views.

-Every concept appears simultaneously on the staff, a piano keyboard, and the cello fingerboard.
+Every concept appears simultaneously on the staff, a piano keyboard, and your instrument's fingerboard.
 Hover the staff, the keyboard lights up; move the fingerboard, the staff follows.
 Theory is what happens at the intersection of these three views — Arco renders the intersection on every page.

 II

-The playback in Arco is not a MIDI synth with a pan-flute preset.
-It is a library of recorded cello notes — great for ear training and for checking intonation before your next lesson or rehearsal.
-When you compose, a cello actually sings the phrase back to you, with vibrato where it belongs and articulations that a real hand would make.
+The playback in Arco is a library of recorded notes from real string instruments — perfect for ear training and for checking intonation before your next lesson or rehearsal.
+When you compose, a real instrument sings the phrase back to you, with vibrato where it belongs and articulations a real hand would make.

 III